gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Gapotchenko.FX.Tuples/README.md

 ```

 One way to fix that is to create a custom `IEqualityComparer<(T1, T2)>` implementation and pass it to the constructor of the `HashSet` class.
-Another more simple way to solve the problem is to use `Gapotchenko.FX.Tuples.ValueTupleEqualityComparer` class to quickly create a specialized equality comparer that fits our requirements:
+Another more simple way to solve the problem is to use `Gapotchenko.FX.Tuples.ValueTupleEqualityComparer` class to quickly create a specialized equality comparer that fits our needs:

 ``` C#
 var equalityComparer = ValueTupleEqualityComparer.Create<string, int>(StringComparer.CurrentCultureIgnoreCase, null);